 Risk Factors

-- Age: Children 3 to 36 months old are at highest risk because their skeletons are growing rapidly.
+- Age: Children between 3 and 36 months old are at the highest risk because their skeletons are growing at a rapid, demanding pace.

-- Dark Skin: Dark skin has more melanin, which reduces the skin's ability to produce Vitamin D from sunlight.
+- Dark Skin: Melanin acts as a natural sunblock.
+Darker skin significantly reduces the body's ability to synthesize Vitamin D from sunlight.

-- Geography: Living in northern latitudes with less sunshine.
+- Geography: Living in northern latitudes with long, dark winters and less intense sunshine.

-- Exclusive Breast-feeding: Breast milk does not contain enough Vitamin D to prevent rickets.
-Babies should receive Vitamin D drops.
+- Exclusive Breast-feeding: Human breast milk is the gold standard for infant nutrition, but it simply does not contain enough natural Vitamin D to prevent rickets.
+All exclusively breastfed babies should receive daily Vitamin D drops.

 Diagnosis

-Doctors perform a physical exam by gently pressing on bones to check for abnormalities.
+A pediatrician can often diagnose rickets during a physical exam by gently pressing on the bones to check for abnormal tenderness or swelling.

-- Skull: Checking for soft spots (fontanels) that are slow to close.
+- Skull: Checking for soft spots (fontanels) that are abnormally slow to close.

 Treatment

-- Supplements: Most cases are treated with Vitamin D and calcium supplements.
-(Follow doctor's dosage carefully, as too much Vitamin D can be harmful).
+- Supplements: The vast majority of cases are highly treatable with aggressive Vitamin D and calcium supplementation.
+(Parents must follow the doctor's dosage carefully, as Vitamin D toxicity can be dangerous).

-- Bracing: Special braces may be used to position the child's body correctly as bones grow.
+- Bracing: For moderate skeletal deformities, special orthopedic braces may be used to gently position the child's body correctly as the bones grow and harden.

 No comments: